barryclark/jekyll-now/_posts/2016/2016-08-29-Lords-of-Rock-Kickstarter.md

 ---
 layout: post
-title: Kickstarter - Lords of Rock
+title: Kickstarter - The Lords of Rock
 description: The Gods, all of them, are rocking out for your belief.
 The Lords of Rock looks amazing.
 category: kickstarter
 featured: lordsofrock.jpg